-All applicants that are awarded funding from ICJI must agree to:
+All applicants awarded funding from ICJI must agree to:

-- 1. Enter into a Grant Agreement between ICJI and the applicant agency and agree to abide by all provisions of the Grant Agreement. - 2.
-Enter into agreement to abide by all Special Conditions detailed in the Certified Assurances and Special Conditions. - 3.
-Submit all reports in the prescribed format and time frames determined by ICJI. - 4.
-Comply with federal guidelines contained within 2 C.F.R.
-Part 200 found here.
+- 1. Enter into a grant agreement between ICJI and the applicant agency and agree to abide by all provisions of the grant agreement. - 2.
+Enter into agreement to abide by all special conditions detailed in the program-specific Special Conditions. - 3.
+Submit all reports in the prescribed format and timeframes determined by ICJI. - 4.
+Comply with federal guidelines contained within 2 CFR Part 200 found here, and the DOJ Grants Financial Guide found here. - 5.
+Complete quarterly fiscal and program reports in IntelliGrants, and submission of data for the annual Muskie Annual Report.